dichlorodiphen/chat-app/README.md

 Local Kubernetes (minikube) is used for deployment.
 Manifests have been included in `deployment/`.

 Please ignore `build.sh`.
 I used it during development, but it has no purpose for users, and I'd rather not delete it right now.

+OH BEFORE I FORGET!
+The backend uses a REST API (fully documented in the README in `server/`) for the control plane and a websocket connection `localhost:3000/ws` to stream messages.

+JWT tokens are used for authentication, and bcrypt is used to hash passwords for storage in the database.

+Race conditions are handled by MongoDB transactions, which you can see if you look at the code in `messages.go` (please don't, that's probably the ugliest endpoint lol).

 ## Known issues and areas for future work